-Even though AQ-F201 is a member of the modular and scalable AQ-200 series, it does not have optional modules.
-This means that the construction and content of the device's hardware are fixed.
-The device includes the CPU module (which consists of the CPU, a number of inputs and outputs, and the power supply) as well as one current measurement module.
+AQ-X210 is a member of the modular and scalable AQ-200 series, and it includes four (4) configurable and modular add-on card slots.
+As a standard configuration the device includes the CPU module (which consists of the CPU, a number of inputs and outputs, and the power supply) as well as one separate current measurement module.